Skip to contents

 Examples

-# A year-month time representation with months as the chronon
+# Linear time with 1 month granules as the chronon

 ym <- new_linear_time_fn(month(1L))